nickd16/Transformers-in-Computer-Vision/README.md

 # Transformers-in-Computer-Vision
 Implementation of different Transformer architectures for vision tasks.
-Will soon features youtube tutorials on the different transformers/attention mechanisms Currently Features:
+Will soon features youtube tutorials on the different transformers/attention mechanisms.

+Currently Features:
 1. ViT
 2. Swin Transformer